vutny/errbot-slack-st2/README.rst

 Some additional configuration for ``chatops`` pack in StackStorm required for Errbot to be able to receive event streams back with command execution results.
-Create new ``notify-errbot`` rule and change the route in ``post_message`` action as listed above.
+Create new ``notify-errbot`` rule and change the route in ``post_message`` action as listed above in the `TL;DR`_ section.

 Configuration
 -------------

-Before spinning up Errbot, few environment variables must be configured.
+Before spinning up Errbot, few environment variables should be exported in current shell.

 * ``BOT_ADMINS``: account names of user who would be allowed to issue administrative commands to Errbot.